-- i. the student or her parent must telephone the school on the day of the task and inform the Principal; - ii. the illness/misadventure application must be lodged with the appropriate subject Head Teacher immediately upon the student's return to school; - iii. a doctor's certificate is required if the application is on medical grounds; - iv. valid supporting documents are required to support misadventure appeals; - v. if the assessment task is a take-home task, the student must submit it ONLINE/ at the front office on the due day OR in cases approved by the appropriate subject Head Teacher, the completed task must be submitted with a medical certificate/ supporting document to the subject Head Teacher, immediately upon the student's return to school; - vi. documentation submitted at a later date (not on the first day that the student returns to school) will not be accepted and the student will be awarded a zero mark.
+- 1. The student or her parent must telephone the school on the day of the task and inform the faculty Head Teacher/s of their absence; - 2.
+The illness/misadventure/special consideration application must be lodged with the faculty Head Teacher/s immediately upon the student's return to school; - 3.
+A doctor's certificate is required if the application is on medical grounds; - 4.
+Valid supporting documents are required to support misadventure appeals; - 5.
+If the assessment task is a take-home task, the student must submit it ONLINE/ at the front office on the due day OR in cases with prior approval, the completed task must be submitted with a medical certificate/ supporting document to the subject Head Teacher/s, immediately upon the student's return to school; - 6.
+Documentation submitted later (not on the first day that the student returns to school) will not be accepted and the student may be awarded a zero mark.

-Medical Certificates must:
+Medical Certificates should:

-- be written with the medical practitioner's form letterhead; - include the date of the missed tasks; - state that the student is 'unable to complete the HSC assessment task'.
-It is the student's responsibility to bring this to the attention of the medical practitioner; - show the length of time the student will be unfit for school; and - be produced immediately on return to school.
+- be written on an official doctor's letterhead; - include the date of the missed tasks; - show the length of time the student will be unfit for school; and - be produced immediately on return to school.

-If the student does not make the application to the appropriate subject Head Teacher on their first school day of attendance after the due date of the missed assessment task, a zero mark will be recorded.
+If the student does not make the application to the appropriate subject Head Teacher on their first school day of attendance after the due date of the missed assessment task, a zero mark may be recorded.

-Process for the determination of the Illness Misadventure Appeal
+Process for the determination of the Illness/Misadventure /Special Consideration Application

 The Faculty Head Teacher and Principal consider student appeals.
-Once the Principal determines the action to be taken, the Head Teacher will inform the student and classroom teacher of the decision.
+At the discretion of the Principal, a determination is made.
+The Head Teacher will inform the student and classroom teacher of the decision.
 The School Administrative Officer will generate an outcome letter, which will be sent to the parent.